 - SQL-92 standard compliance and extended SQL syntaxes

 - View/Trigger/Primary key/Auto increment/Foreign key/Serial/Java Store Procedures

 Another fully relational database (RDB) that features many ANSISQL standards.
-Firebird can run under Windows, Linux and a few Unix platforms.
+Firebird can run on Windows, Linux, and a few Unix platforms.
 FirebirdSQL has come a long way and through a few stages of development.
-As a result, it is now a fully fledged RDB that can run with the big guns.
+As a result, it is now a fully-fledged RDB that can run with the big guns.
 Although Firebird may seem to be a little know database, it has a large following in certain industries.

 It has the following Main Features:

 - Windows-trusted authentication

 - Variety of development tools:

 - Event notifications from database triggers and stored procedures

 - Free support through Firebird’s large global community